t-barrett/academic-kickstart/content/authors/admin/_index.md

 - icon: cv
   icon_pack: ai
   link: static/files/cv.pdf
+- icon: resume
+  icon_pack: ai
+  link: static/files/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---